Hywan/mnt.io/content/articles/2026-03-07-switching-higher-order-stream-to-first-order-stream/index.md

 - the produced items are streams.

-In the case of `flatten`, it transforms a stream of streams of `T` into a stream of `T`.
+In the case of `flatten`, it transforms a stream of streams of `T` into a stream of `U`.
 We go from a higher-order stream to a first-order stream.

 {% end %}